LordofNotCommitting/FixEconomy/README.md

 This mod put rubberbanding on demanded/excess items, and decrease/increase consumption cycle accordingly.
 This should prevent consistant long game market crashes which has been common ever since market has been a thing.
 If you want more explanation, it will be commented below.

+To counter slower production leading to lower faction growth overall, I have added power/tech gain multiplier on menu.
+Current defaulting at 300% power/500% tech multiplier to match vanilla pace of tech/power advancement.

 How much market-correcting rubberbending force you are applying can be configured on MCM menu, but not really recommending you to touch those if you don't know what you are doing.

 **Need to restart the game after MCM config setup for mode change to take effect**